benjaminfang/rbm24-workflow/README.md

 1. Download the RNA-seq data from NCBI(accession ID: XXX), and place it under RNA-seq/raw-data/.

-2. Change directory to RNA-seq/scripts, and edit bash scripts in the directory, changing *working_dire* to your actural working path.
+2. Change directory to RNA-seq/scripts.
+Edit bash scripts in the directory and change *working_dire* to your actual working path.

 3. The bash scripts should be executed in numerical order.